 Marina Celano, Mask Artisan

-Close to the historical venetian fish market, yet off the beaten path, Marina welcomed us into her little enchanted masks shop.
+Close to the historical Venetian fish market, yet off the beaten path, Marina welcomed us into her little and lovely masks shop.
 From the creation of the mold, until the finishing touches with feathers and gems, Marina puts her fine creativity and touch at work for the crafting of original, fine, and feminine masks.